appsody/website/content/docs/using-appsody/building-and-deploying.md

   Once you have these roles in place, you need to create the appropriate RoleBinding and ClusterRoleBinding to bind your users or groups to them.

 ### Deployment as a Knative Service

+You can use the `--knative` flag with the `appsody deploy` command to have your application deployed as a Knative service on your target Kubernetes cluster.

-If the stack you are using for your Appsody project does not support the Appsody operator, `appsody deploy` will default to deploying your app as a Knative serving service.
+Note that, if the stack you are using for your Appsody project does not support the Appsody operator, `appsody deploy` will always default to deploying your app as a Knative serving service.
+The `--knative` flag, in that case, is unnecessary, but  is tolerated by the Appsody CLI.

+One way to determine whether your stack supports the operator is by inspecting the `app-deploy.yaml` file that is generated.
+If the `kind` element has a value of `AppsodyApplication`, that means that the stack supports the Appsody operator.

-In this case, the following **pre-requisites** apply:
+For your app to work as a Knative service, the following **pre-requisites** apply:

 - You must have access to a Kubernetes cluster, with Knative Serving installed and running.
 To install Knative locally, use the Kubernetes feature in Docker for Desktop, see [Installing Knative Locally](/content/docs/using-appsody/installing-knative-locally.md).
 To install Knative on other Kubernetes clusters, see the [Knative Install Documentation](https://knative.dev/docs/install/).
 - You must configure your `kubectl` CLI to point to your Kubernetes cluster.
 - If you intend to push the Docker image containing your application to Docker Hub, your target cluster must be configured to pull images from Docker Hub.

-#### Using the createKnativeService option to deploy as a Knative Service

-The appsody operator allows you to deploy as a Knative Service if your stack contains a config/app-deploy.yaml file.
-You can add the element `createKnativeService: true` to your `app-deploy.yaml` file in your project directory.

-Perform the following steps:
-1. `appsody deploy --generate-only` will create `app-deploy.yaml` for your project
-2. Edit your app-deploy.yaml file.
-   - Add the line `createKnativeService: true` in the spec definition section to the `app-deploy.yaml` file created above.
-3. Deploy your application:

-   - For Local Docker:

-      - Run the command `appsody deploy —-tag dev.local/<projectName> --namespace your-namespace`

-      - Tagging with  `dev.local/` makes the image accessible to your Kubernetes cluster.

-   - For Docker Hub:

-      - Run the command `appsody deploy --push --tag my-account/<projectName> --namespace your-namespace`
-      Notes:
-      - The --tag option tags the image.
-      - You must be logged in to your docker repo for --push to work.
-      - The --push  flag tells the appsody CLI to push the image to Docker Hub
-      - You must be logged in to Docker Hub for --push to work.

-5. The Knative Service should now be operable at the URL specified in the output.
+Once the `appsody deploy --knative` command completes successfully, the Knative Service is operable at the URL specified in the command output.

 ### Deploying your application to a local Kubernetes cluster